Strategic Information Management (MSc)

 • Grade 2.5 or better

-• A total of 20 ECTS from the fields of object-oriented programming, database systems, IT management and business administration, each amounting to at least 5 ECTS from a previous university studies at a state or state-recognized German or foreign university.*
+• A total of 20 ECTS from the fields of object-oriented programming, database systems, IT management and business administration, each amounting to at least 5 ECTS.
+As part of our application process, we will check this knowledge.
+For this purpose, we need the transcript of grades and the corresponding excerpts from the module handbook.

 • English B2